pgailinas/videoqa-representation-comparison/README.md

 * **Representation-Based VideoQA** using pretrained `clip_video` representations together with shared `clip_text` representations.
 * **Representation-Based VideoQA** using self-supervised `autoencoder_video` representations together with the same shared `clip_text` representations.

 Development-mode execution supports rapid experimentation, debugging, and parameter tuning before full-dataset evaluation.

-The two representation-based pipelines use an identical Fusion MLP classifier, multiple-choice prediction workflow, and evaluation methodology, allowing differences in performance to be attributed primarily to the quality of the video representations.
+Both representation-based pipelines use the same shared `clip_text` question-answer representations, identical multiple-choice prediction workflow, and common evaluation methodology.
+The active experiment may use cosine similarity or one of several learned multimodal fusion classifiers, allowing both the video representation source and the prediction method to be evaluated independently.

-Shared CLIP text and CLIP video representations are generated once and reused across experiments, while autoencoder video representations remain experiment-specific.
+Shared CLIP text representations are generated once and reused across all representation-based experiments.
+Shared CLIP video representations are likewise generated once and reused, while autoencoder video representations remain experiment-specific.

 The project focuses on: